redux-saga/redux-saga/docs/advanced/NonBlockingCalls.md

 `yield fork` results in a [Task Object](http://yelouafi.github.io/redux-saga/docs/api/index.html#task).
 We assign the returned object into a local constant `task`.
 Later if we take a `LOGOUT` action, we pass that task to the `cancel` Effect.
 If the task is still running, it'll be aborted.
 If the task has already completed then nothing will happen and the cancellation will result in a no-op.
+And finally, if the task completed with an error, the we do nothing, because we know that the task has already completed.

 Ok, we are *almost* done (yeah, concurrency it's not that easy, you have to take it seriously).